 You couldn’t tell to look at it now but the crumbling mansion at 1849 Cass Avenue is one of the most romantic houses ever built in St. Louis.
-Local cemeteries abound with remarkable funerary art dedicated to lost sweethearts and children but the old Clemens mansion is the only funerary residence that I know of in The Lou.
+Local cemeteries abound with remarkable funerary art dedicated to lost sweethearts and children but the old Clemens mansion is the only funerary residence that I know of in St. Louis.

 It may not be the most haunted house in St. Louis (the Lemp Mansion retains that title) but it is surely the most haunting.
 Once you’ve seen the dream house that James Clemens, Jr. built for his wife Eliza six years after her death, you will never forget it.